GB 249 OEDA CM

 Scope and content

-Correspondence about the papers and Michael O'Connor's mission to distribute them, followed by Turner & Newall corporate papers relating to:
+The collection comprises correspondence about the papers and lawyer Michael O'Connor's mission to distribute them, followed by Turner & Newall corporate papers relating to:

 - minutes of meetings